gem/oq-engine/doc/installing/development.md

 - CentOS 7
 - Scientific Linux 7

-This guide may work also on other Linux releases/distributions and with some adaptations on macOS.
+This guide may work also on other Linux releases/distributions and with few adaptations on macOS.

 ## Prerequisites